brennaveir/firmware-test/README.md

 ## Submitting your test

-Please submit your test by sending a link to your public folder to:
+Please add your name, email address, and preferred interview dates in INFO.md.
+Please submit your test by sending a link with your code to:

     developer.test@haverford.com